ryankdaly/Capstone/backend/arc/Readme.md

 For my_key.txt, do not use "".
 Just paste as it is.

 To run it, first uv sync, then uv run python llm.py

+Make sure you have the school VPN on.
+The cisco one.